Accounting Profit: What It Is and How to Calculate It

 Explore the similarities and differences between these two concepts in the terms and table below:

-• Implicit costs: refer to a type of opportunity cost and relate to ideas or decisions, rather than physical items, such as when a company makes a decision that reduces its potential income.
-For example, when hiring a new employee, there is the explicit cost of paying wages, as well as an implicit cost of the time it takes a hiring manager or leader to interview and onboard the employee.
+• Implicit costs refer to a type of opportunity cost and relate to ideas or decisions, rather than physical items, such as when a company makes a decision that reduces its potential income.
+For example, hiring a new employee comes with the explicit cost of paying wages, as well as an implicit cost of the time it takes a hiring manager or leader to interview and onboard the employee.

-• Economic principles: common theories on what influences economic and market activity
+• Economic principles are common theories on what influences economic and market activity.

-• Generally accepted accounting principles (GAAP): refers to guidelines that keep accounting practices consistent and comprehensible across industries, individual companies, and spans of time
+• Generally accepted accounting principles (GAAP) are guidelines that keep accounting practices consistent and comprehensible across industries, individual companies, and spans of time.

 Accounting profitEconomic profit